unification-com/xfund-router/go-ooo/README.md

 - `base` / `target` - the pair symbols.
 These are **case-sensitive** (`xFUND` is not the same as `XFUND`).
-- `minutes` - an optional AdHoc lookback window: an integer clamped to `0`-`60`. `0` (the default) fetches the latest prices; a non-zero value averages over the past `nn` minutes.
+- `minutes` - an optional lookback window: an integer clamped to `0`-`60`. `0` (the default) fetches the latest prices; a non-zero value averages over the past `nn` minutes.

-Every request is an AdHoc DEX query: the provider looks the pair up across the supported DEX subgraphs and returns the mean price (outliers removed via the Chauvenet criterion), scaled to `price * 10^18`.
+Every request is a DEX price query: the provider looks the pair up across the supported DEX subgraphs and returns a robust, liquidity-weighted mean (per-pool outliers removed with a median + MAD filter), scaled to `price * 10^18`.

 ```
 WETH.USDC          latest mean WETH/USDC price